rariasnav/technical-interview/README.md

 1. Install the packages: `$ npm install`
 2. Start coding! start the webpack dev server `$ npm run start`

-## Publish your website!

-This boilerplate it's 100% read to deploy with Render.com and Heroku in a matter of minutes.
-Please read the [official documentation about it](https://start.4geeksacademy.com/deploy).

 ### Contributors